erinwalden/bookmarked/pages/about.md

 ## Rights Statement

 My understanding is that Fair Use Permission applies to these bookmarks.
 When known, I have credited artists/designers.
 Please reach out to erwalden@iu.edu with questions or concerns.

-## Timeline

-See below for an interactive timeline of the 32 objects held in this collection.
-{% include feature/timelinejs.html %}